nvedant07/effort_reward_fairness/README.md

 ** To run Fairness Constraints you need the file ``trained_linregfc_StudentPerf.mat`` in the ``./effort_reward_fairness`` directory.
 For easy reproduction of results we have included this file, however this is generated using MATLAB code in the directory ``./Fairness_constraints`` and can be found in the directory ``./Fairness_constraints/Output`` after you run ``./Fairness_constraints/Social_welfare_constrained_ERM_regularized.m``.

+Caution: This is a work in progress, some TODOs (particularly in group_explanations.py need to be carefully looked at).